-Chantal Ringuet is a Canadian award-winning author, scholar and translator.
+Chantal Ringuet is a Canadian award-winning author and translator.

 Her works focus on the relationship between text and image, intertextuality, literary and cultural theory, translation, notions of exile, migration and intergenerational transmission.
-She travels through languages and creates in forest in diaspora.
+She travels through languages and delves into the musicality of literature.

 The Translator Relay, Words Without Borders, 2019

 Interview When Translation Becomes Homage, Words Without Borders, 2018

 Literary Awards and Honours

 Canadian Jewish Literary Award, cat.
 Jewish Thought and Culture, 2017

 Research-Creation Grants (selection)

 Grants from the Canada Council for the Arts (CAC)

 Grant from the Conseil des arts et lettres du Québec (CALQ)